 FORMAT: The page margin on standard letter-size paper must be one inch (2.5 cm) at the top, bottom, left, and right.
 The typeface must be standard 11-point size or larger and must be clear and easily legible.
 Color or high-resolution graphics, unusually sized materials, or otherwise unusual materials submitted as part of the proposal are allowed, but should be employed only when necessary for adequate description of the proposed project.
-Applications should be single spaced and follow the requirements described in Section IV.B.2.
+Applications should be single-spaced and follow the requirements described in Section IV.B.2.
 Failure to comply with the application format as described in this section may result in proposal exclusion from review.

-CONTENT: Full applications must include the elements (a) through (i) below; element (j) is optional.
+CONTENT: Full applications must include the elements (a) through (j) below; element (k) is optional.
 Failure to provide this information in the required format and within prescribed page limits will result in the application being excluded from further review.

-- (a) OMB Forms.
-At time of application submission, all applicants anticipating direct funding shall submit the following forms with signatures of authorizing representative of the submitting institution (Note: submission through Grants.gov results in automatic electronic signatures on these forms.
-Hard copy submissions must have a wet signature.): - (i) SF-424, Application for Federal Assistance (9/2003 version) - (ii) SF-424-A, Budget Information, Non-Construction Programs (7/1997 version) - (iii)SF-424-B, Assurances, Non-Construction Programs (7/1997 version) - (iv)CD-511, Certifications Regarding Lobbying (1/2005 version)
+- (a) Required Forms.
+At time of application submission, all applicants anticipating direct funding shall submit the following forms with signatures of authorizing representative of the submitting institution.
+(Note: submission through Grants.gov results in automatic electronic signatures on these forms.
+Hard copy submissions must have the original ink signature (blue ink is recommended).): - (i) SF-424, Application for Federal Assistance - (ii) SF-424-A, Budget Information, Non-Construction Programs - (iii) SF-424-B, Assurances, Non-Construction Programs - (iv) CD-511, Certifications Regarding Lobbying staff (see section VI.D) for paper versions of these forms.

-Depending on the applicant, the following forms may also be required: (v) SF-LLL, Disclosure of Lobbying Activities (if applicable) (7/1997 version)
+Depending on the applicant, the following forms may also be required: